 The Long View

 In 2021, we will publish The Long View, a collection of essays on longtermism, policy and philanthropy from some of the world's leading academics, cause area experts and policymakers.
-See below for a selection of our volume contributors.

 Lord Rees argues that, despite technological growth and increased connectivity, humanity still faces huge obstacles to fulfilling our potential.
 He identifies resource scarcity, biodiversity, climate change and AI safety as long-term challenges facing humanity.
 He encourages adopting a broad, long-term perspective to meet these challenges and build a brighter and more equitable future.

 Dr. Yassif advocates efforts to mitigate tail-end biosecurity risks and safeguard the long-term future, with a focus on monitoring advances in biotechnology and creating new approaches to improve infectious disease surveillance to measurably strengthen global health security capabilities.

 Lord Browne argues that insurers can be a critical part of the solution to climate change by assessing and managing the near and longer-term impacts of climate change, improving resilience, integrating climate change adaptation and mitigation and incentivising low carbon transition.

 Ensuring the Safety of Artificial Intelligence

 Dr. Amanda Askell, Research Scientist in AI Policy

 Dr. Askell writes on the long-term impact of artificial intelligence (AI) and the systems that employ it.
 Because AI can be applied to various problems it has the potential to have an extremely positive impact on the future while also posing risks, especially if AI systems are not developed and deployed with care.
 This chapter is an introduction to AI and AI policy, and the positive impact that AI safety work can have on the long-term future.